-- 1. A Party may not require that an enterprise of that Party that is a covered investment appoint to a senior management position an individual of a particular nationality. - 2.
-A Party may require that a majority of the board of directors, or a committee thereof, of an enterprise of that Party that is a covered investment be of a particular nationality or resident in the territory of the Party, provided that the requirement does not materially impair the ability of the investor to exercise control over its investment. - 3.
-Subject to its domestic law relating to the entry of aliens, each Party shall grant temporary entry to nationals employed by an investor of the other Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the territory of the Party.
+1. A Party may not require that an enterprise of that Party that is a covered investment appoint to a senior management position an individual of any particular nationality.

+2. A Party may require that a majority of the board of directors, or a committee thereof, of an enterprise of that Party that is a covered investment be of a particular nationality or resident in the area of the Party, provided that the requirement does not materially impair the ability of the investor to exercise control over its investment.

+3. Each Party shall, subject to its relevant laws and regulations, grant temporary entry and stay to natural persons employed by an investor of the other Party who seek to render managerial or executive services, or services that require specialized knowledge, to an investment of that investor in the area of the Party.

-Performance Requirements
+Article 9 Performance Requirements

-- 1. A Party may not impose or enforce the following requirements, or enforce a commitment or undertaking, in connection with the establishment, acquisition, expansion, management, conduct, or operation of an investment of an investor of a Party or of a non-Party in its territory: - (a) to export a given level or percentage of a good or service; - (b) to achieve a given level or percentage of domestic content;
+1. A Party may not impose or enforce the following requirements, or enforce a commitment or undertaking, in connection with the establishment, acquisition, expansion, management, conduct or operation of a covered investment in its area:

-- to purchase, use, or accord a preference to a good produced or service provided in its territory, or to purchase a good or service from a person in its territory; - (d) to relate the volume or value of imports to the volume or value of exports or to the amount of foreign exchange inflows associated with that investment; - (e) to restrict sales of a good or service in its territory that the investment produces or provides by relating those sales to the volume or value of its exports or foreign exchange earnings; - (f) to transfer technology, a production process, or other proprietary knowledge to a person in its territory; or - (g) to supply exclusively from the territory of the Party a good that the investment produces or a service it provides to a specific regional market or to the world market. - 2.
-A measure that requires an investment to use a technology to meet generally applicable health, safety, or environmental requirements is not inconsistent with subparagraph 1(f). - 3.
-A Party may not condition the receipt or continued receipt of an advantage, in connection with an investment in its territory of an investor of a Party or of a non-Party, on compliance with the following requirements: - (a) to achieve a given level or percentage of domestic content; - (b) to purchase, use, or accord a preference to a good produced in its territory, or to purchase a good from a producer in its territory; - (c) to relate the volume or value of imports to the volume or value of exports or to the amount of foreign exchange inflows associated with that investment; or - (d) to restrict sales of a good or service in its territory that the investment produces or provides by relating those sales to the volume or value of its exports or foreign exchange earnings.
+- (a) to export a given level or percentage of a good or service; - (b) to achieve a given level or percentage of domestic content; - (c) to purchase, use or accord a preference to a good produced or service provided in its area, or to purchase a good or service from a person in its area; - (d) to relate the volume or value of imports to the volume or value of exports or to the amount of foreign exchange inflows associated with that investment; - (e) to restrict sales of a good or service in its area that the investment produces or provides by relating those sales to the volume or value of its exports or foreign exchange earnings; - (f) to transfer technology, a production process or other proprietary knowledge to a person in its area; or

+(g) to supply exclusively from the area of the Party a good that the investment produces or a service it provides to a specific regional market or to the world market.

+2. A measure that requires an investment to use a technology to meet generally applicable health, safety or environmental requirements is not inconsistent with subparagraph 1(f).

+3. A Party may not condition the receipt or continued receipt of an advantage, in connection with a covered investment in its area, on compliance with the following requirements: